sharmine-s/sql-databases/joins/01_using_joins.md

 SELECT id, name, genre FROM artists WHERE id = 1;
 ```

-As our database grows and becomes more complex, this is not ideal.
-Every query sent to the database adds some extra time to the program execution.
+As our database grows and contains more data, this is not ideal.
+Every query sent to the database adds some extra time to the query execution.
 If we were to retrieve ten different albums, and then the associated artist for each of them, that would mean running twenty SQL queries in total.
 This is a common issue when working with databases, called the **n+1 problem**.

 Thankfully, we can retrieve all this information in a single SQL query, using what is called a **join**.

 A join query "combines" rows from different tables in the same result set, based on a relationship between those tables.
-Essentially we're running one SQL query, but getting results present in more than one table.
+Essentially we're running a single SQL query, but getting results from more than one table.

 Here is the general syntax: